phaseportrait/phaseportrait/docs/nullclines.md

 * **precision** : float, optional

-    The minimum diferencie from `offset` to be considerated a nullcline, by default 0.01
+    The minimum diference from `offset` to be considerated a nullcline, by default 0.01

 * **xprecision** : float, optional